bt5153msba/bt5153msba.github.io/index.md

 Fri 04/19 | Why do ML Projects Fail in Business | TBU  | N.A.
 Sun 04/26 | Reading Week | N.A. | <font color='SeaGreen'>Presentation and Final Report Due</font>

-## <font color='DarkOrange'>A group of pokemon who majored in business analytics is studying machine learning and its application.</font>
+## <font color='DarkOrange'>A group of pokemon who majored in business analytics is studying machine learning and its application. - DALLE3</font>

 ![credit: DALLE3](img/pika_ml.png)